 Can I apply for academic credit for the program?

-We are happy to work with your institution so you can receive credit for your participation in the PNPI Summer Scholars program.
+We are happy to work with your institution to allow you to receive credit for your participation in the PNPI Summer Scholars program.

 What type of professional development can I expect to receive as a Summer Scholar?

-As a PNPI Summer Scholar you are a full member of the team and will gain experience in all aspects of our work from assisting with our events to updating our web resources and attending and reflecting on congressional hearings and Washington policy events.
+As a PNPI Summer Scholar, you are a full member of the team and will gain experience in all aspects of our work, from assisting with our events to reflecting on congressional hearings and Washington policy events.
 You will also have a chance to network with leaders across all sectors focused on federal higher education policy.

 Is housing provided for the program?
 Where do scholars live in D.C.?